 Boxing at Home

-You can actually pick up a set that includes a heavy bag stand, speed bag, heavy bag, jump rope, and gloves for about $200 from Sports Chalet.
-All you’d need to purchase separately is a medicine ball, which you can pick up at a local sporting goods store for $60 or less, depending on weight.
+You can actually pick up a set that includes a heavy bag stand, speed bag, heavy bag, jump rope, and gloves for a little over $200 from Amazon.com.
+All you’d need to purchase separately is a medicine ball.

 Example Home Workout